scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 .. figure:: corr2d-2021.png

-   The Pearson correlation coefficients for tracked Python libraries within the same job.
-Note that even if libraries were imported multiple times per job, they were counted as either a 0 or 1. :label:`corr2d`
+   Pearson correlation coefficients for tracked Python libraries within the same job.
+   Even if libraries were imported multiple times per job, they were counted as either a 0 or 1. :label:`corr2d`

 While it is obvious that packages that depend on or are dependents of other packages will be correlated within jobs, it is still interesting to look at the